K40 Laser Conversion

 Laser Bed

-The ‘bed’ was removed for to allow measuring the maximum axis travel.
+The ‘bed’ was removed to allow measuring the maximum axis travel.
 There is no Z-height adjustment, so focusing the laser is not possible.
 I will need to construct my own bed from either expanded metal mesh or honeycomb material.
 I will be able to make the bed move vertically and in a level manner.
-It is important the bed is level with the axes, to ensure the laser operating distance is consistent as the axes move.
+It is important that the bed is level with the axes to ensure the laser operating distance is consistent as the axes move.

 Quite a bit of mechanical work to do there, and not much space to do it in.